JulieLascar/Annotation-of-LSF-subtitled-videos/README.md

  ![Comparison between the predictions of the non-expert (top), the expert (middle) classifiers and a ground truth (bottom) on a test video](images/g7_new.png)

+### Videos encoding
+In steps 1 and 3, we used features extracted from a Video Swin Transformer trained on BSL data.
+Pre-trained model is available [here](https://github.com/prajwalkr/transpeller).

 ### Mediapi-RGB Corpus
 [Link to Mediapi-rgb Corpus (including Swin Video features)](https://www.ortolang.fr/market/corpora/mediapi-rgb/)